Loading...

 Open Call: The New UGC Pipeline

 A major development for 2026 is the Open Call program.
 This is a brand-deal pipeline specifically designed for user-generated content (UGC).
 Advertisers post briefs requesting specific styles of short-form creative, and eligible creators in the YPP can submit videos for consideration.
 If a brand selects a submission, it is converted into a paid ad, and the creator is compensated directly through YouTube's payment system.
 This pilot, which began in the US, is expanding globally throughout 2026 and provides a bridge for micro-creators who may not yet have the subscriber count for massive direct sponsorships.
+Many creators also use Telegram Members to build private communities where they can discuss active briefs and share submission tips.

 The Open Call program allows creators to produce high-quality UGC for major brands.